|Exploit publicly available||Yes*|

-- Run a personal firewall and an antivirus application with current updates to provide multiple points of detection and protection from inbound and outbound threats.
+- Follow a multi-layered approach to security.
+Run both firewall and antivirus software to provide multiple points of detection and protection from inbound and outbound threats.

 This issue is a candidate for inclusion in the Common Vulnerabilities and Exposures (CVE) list (http://cve.mitre.org), which standardizes names for security problems.
-The CVE initiative has assigned CVE-2006-4927 to this issue
+The CVE initiative has assigned CVE-2007-1793 to this issue.

 Symantec takes the security and proper functionality of our products very seriously.
 As founding members of the Organization for Internet Safety (OISafety), Symantec supports and follows the principles of responsible disclosure.
 Symantec also subscribes to the vulnerability disclosure guidelines outlined by the National Infrastructure Advisory Council (NIAC).